Start the service

 Add New Guests

-In the form that appears, specify how many guest sign ins you’d like this link to be good for.
-It is best practice to select the minimum number you will need.
+2. In the window that appears, specify how many guest sign ins you’d like this link to be accommodate.
+It is recommended to select the minimum number you will need.

-The next form will show the generated Invite Link.
-Copy and send this link to Guest users and then close the form.
+3. The generated Invite Link is shown.
+Copy and send this link to Guest users and then close the window.

 Warning

-When Guests use this link to request a sign in, an alert will appear to all Hosts asking whehter the user should be Accepted or Declined.
+When Guests use this link to request a sign in, an alert appears to all Hosts asking whether the user should be Accepted or Declined.

 Important